 Given the maple I had smelled during baking, I was surprised to find that the flavor of bacon dominated the scone.
 It wasn't just when I got a bite of bacon bit, either—bacon was uniformly present throughout the entire pastry.
 A quick look at the ingredients for the powdered mix confirmed my suspicion.
 The mix includes those sneaky "natural flavors" which make it impossible to guess what's actually in anything these days.

 Still, I kind of liked the flavor.
 It tasted more like pork than like Bacon Bits, with a notable roundness and heavy dose of smoke.
 The key to these scones success is that they are neither aggressively salty nor overly sweet.
-And what sweetness there is tastes of maple, not corn syrup, and it melds quite well with the smokey pork flavor.
+And what sweetness there is tastes of maple, not corn syrup, and it melds quite well with the smoky pork flavor.
 The texture is good as well: soft with only lightly crispy edges, not dry, cakey, or crumbly.

 I surprised myself by thinking "I would eat this," and even, "I could split this in half and put a fried egg on top."
 I realized I wanted to add another nail to bacon-sweets' coffin—but I'll have to wait for another day.